 I have always wanted to decorate a snowflakes wedding cake.
-I think snowflakes make such elegant cake decoration especially those 3D intricate ones.
+I think snowflakes make such elegant cake decoration especially the 3D intricate ones.

-So I designed this snowflakes themed wedding cake and decorated with intricate hand piped royal icing snowflakes.
+So I designed this snowflakes themed wedding cake and decorated with intricate hand-piped snowflakes.
 And, I accented the cake with a touch of dark blue to add a bit of color to the cake.

 This was a 3 tier cake all covered in fondant.
 The dark blue vertical lines on the third tier were piped in royal icing while the dark blue horizontal strip on the second tier was cut out of fondant.
 All the borders and the dark blue polka dots on the top tier were all in royal icing, including the snowflakes.